By default, apply a NaN-aware Gaussian filter independently to the real

 This function has undefined behavior if the input arrays contain

-NaN values but is faster when filtering more than 2 dimensions.
+NaN values, but is faster when filtering more than two dimensions.

 See issue #87.